jsolly/static-astro-website/README.md

 ## Husky Configuration Notes

-A pre-commit hook has been configured in `.husky/pre-commit` that runs `biome check` on all staged files.
+A pre-commit hook has been configured in `.husky/pre-commit` that runs `npm run validate` on all staged files.

 ## Additional Resources